heathbrew/Image-and-Video-Processing-From-Mars-to-Hollywood-with-a-Stop-at-the-Hospital/README.md

-# Image and Video Processing Course
+# Image and Video Processing: From Mars to Hollywood with a Stop at the Hospital

 ## Description
 This repository contains the collection of Kaggle notebooks I Studied as a part of understanding the Practical Aspect of "Image and Video Processing: From Mars to Hollywood with a Stop at the Hospital" course at Duke University on Coursera.